cogent3/cogent3/doc/cookbook/accessing_databases.rst

     TC
     <BLANKLINE>

-Similarly, if your id refers to a protein record, you can get that by setting the rettype to 'gp':
+Similarly, if your id refers to a protein record, you can get that by setting the ``rettype`` to 'gp'.

 .. doctest::

     >>> genpept = EFetch(id='1234567,459567', rettype='gp').read()

 You'll probably notice that the lines look suspiciously like FASTA-format records.
-This is in fact true: the rettype parameter controls what type of record you get back.
-For example, if we do the same search with rettype='brief', we get:
+This is in fact true: the ``rettype`` parameter controls what type of record you get back.
+For example, if we do the same search with ``rettype='brief'``, we get.

 .. doctest::